diegowholikesorange/zensole/README.md

 # CI Location
 https://circleci.com/gh/diegowholikesorange/zensole

+# Build and Run

+**Note:** this process will check the binary dependencies for known vulnerabilities (using OWASP dependency check https://www.owasp.org/index.php/OWASP_Dependency_Check).
+This will trigger a download of known CVEs that may take a few minutes on the first run.
+The CVEs are cached for 4 hours, subsequent builds will therefore be faster.

 # Assumptions
 * IDs of companies, users and tickets in the provided JSON files are unique within their bounded context.
 * Schema changes are likely to occur in the future
 * A change of the data representation away from JSON strings to another form (XML strings, DTOs) is not likely (but the design should still support this)
+* It's ok to match by substring instead of full value too (e.g "mar" will return "mary")

 # Design Decisions
 Based on above assumptions, I decided on and followed the below principles:
-* Generic filtering by search field.
-The filtering of data by field should not have long if statements checking the field name specified in the search query against a hardcoded list of each fields of the entities (DRY).
+* **Generic filtering by search field.** The filtering of data by field should not have long if statements checking the field name specified in the search query against a hardcoded list of each fields of the entities (DRY).
 We want to avoid expressions such as:
 ```